top of page

 Not by chance,

-but because the right people
+but because here the right people

-come together at the right place
+in the right place

 at the right time.